alyoshark/resourcex/README.md

 # resourcex

-> ResourceX - Utilities to wrap global variables into rxjs observables with **reduced** learning curve
+> resourcex - Utilities to wrap global variables into rxjs observables with **reduced** learning curve

 This project provides a few handy utilities to make global variables slightly easier to work with, comparing to traditional [Flux Architecture](https://facebook.github.io/flux/).